 - Open-ended, text box

-Step 2: Running the survey
+Step 2: Running the intranet survey

 Run your intranet survey for one to two weeks—more if necessary.
 The length of time depends on your company’s culture (do people typically respond quickly and in large numbers?) as well as factors such as how many staff travel regularly, and how quickly you can get the word out to all employees.
-Generally speaking, you will see a spike in initial submissions, followed by smaller spikes after the reminder emails go out.

-In many companies employees receive employee engagement surveys, branding surveys, or surveys about where to hold the company holiday party.
 The prospect of survey fatigue is another reason to keep the intranet survey short and sweet.
 Also be sure to include in your communications the message that this survey is about a tool employees use daily, and that their input will have a concrete impact.

 If you're ok with a bit less confidence in your survey results, you don't need everyone in the company to fill out the survey.
 Even for companies of 10,000 people in size, you can reach a 95% confidence level with a 5% margin of error on about 380 survey responses.
 Consider how much you need to be confident to go back to your boss, your intranet steering committee, and the company itself in moving forward with actions.

-Step 3: Analyzing the results
+Step 3: Analyzing the results of your intranet survey

 Your survey will reveal two sets of data.
 The first is quantitative.
 All the questions with rating scales provide measurable data you can analyze, present in graphs and charts, and use to show change over time.
 Quantitative data can easily be visualized.

-The second set of data comes from the open-ended question and is purely qualitative.
+The second set of data comes from the open-ended question and is qualitative.
 People will respond with written comments, sometimes not even in full sentence form.
 This is fine.
 It just means that you will have to spend time reviewing the comments for patterns and trends.